noah-art3mis/intersect/README.md

 -   [ ] add llm permutation
     -   [ ] sync old indices with new indices
 -   [ ] turn tables into cards
--   [ ] add sponsor column by comparing to the ukvi excel spreadsheet
 -   [ ] infer keyword and location from the text
 -   [ ] find the last page automatically
 -   [ ] add async to openai embedding